-- 3.1 Consistent with the process set out in the EBA SREP Guidelines and building on previous liquidity reviews and ongoing supervisory activities, the PRA will carry out an L-SREP of the firm in a manner and at a frequency which is proportionate to the nature, scale and complexity of a firm's activities.
-This approach is consistent with the PRA's secondary competition objective. - 3.2 In carrying out the L-SREP, the PRA will as a minimum undertake the following: - review the arrangements, strategies, and processes implemented by a firm to comply with the liquidity standards laid down in the ILAA rules, Part Six (Liquidity) of the CRR and the Delegated Act.
-This includes reviewing firms' Common Reporting (COREP) liquidity returns. - evaluate the liquidity and funding risks to which the firm is or might be exposed, for example as a result of the proportion of the firm's assets that are encumbered; - assess the risks that the firm poses to the financial system; - evaluate the further liquidity and funding risks revealed by stress testing; and - evaluate whether the level and composition of the firm's liquidity resources are adequate to meet the firm's liquidity needs over different time horizons. - 3.3 Based on this assessment, the PRA will: - determine specific quantitative ILG (individual liquidity guidance); - determine specific qualitative ILG; and - determine firms' overall liquidity risk scoring. - 3.4 The following paragraphs detail how the PRA will carry out L-SREPs, and how it will set ILG.
+3.1 Consistent with the process set out in the EBA SREP Guidelines and building on previous liquidity reviews and ongoing supervisory activities, the PRA will carry out an L-SREP of the firm in a manner and at a frequency which is proportionate to the nature, scale and complexity of a firm's activities.
+This approach is consistent with the PRA's secondary competition objective.

+3.2 In carrying out the L-SREP, the PRA will as a minimum undertake the following:

+• review the arrangements, strategies, and processes implemented by a firm to comply with the liquidity standards laid down in the ILAA rules, the Liquidity (CRR) Part of the PRA Rulebook, and the Liquidity Coverage Ratio (CRR) Part of the PRA Rulebook.
+This includes reviewing firms' Common Reporting (COREP) liquidity returns.

+- evaluate the liquidity and funding risks to which the firm is or might be exposed, for example as a result of the proportion of the firm's assets that are encumbered; - assess the risks that the firm poses to the financial system; - evaluate the further liquidity and funding risks revealed by stress testing; and - evaluate whether the level and composition of the firm's liquidity resources are adequate to meet the firm's liquidity needs over different time horizons. - 3.3 Based on this assessment, the PRA will: - determine specific quantitative ILG (individual liquidity guidance); - determine specific qualitative ILG; and - determine firms' overall liquidity risk scoring.

+3.4 The following paragraphs detail how the PRA will carry out L-SREPs, and how it will set ILG.